mstocco/mariostoc.co/content/traininglog/20220522-ironman2022-14weeksout.md

 ### NOTES
 Time: **90 Mins** &nbsp;Swim: **2400** &nbsp;Ride(s): **12 km**

 In the pool early trying to get as much in before the swim club arrived.
 Wore my IRONMAN Italy swim cap; not sure if that was the greatest idea as there were a couple of _"7%-ers"_ in the lane too.
-Regardless, I got in a solid effort.
+Regardless, I got in a **solid effort**.
 <!---->
 <div style="height:27px;"></div>
 Spent a bit of time in the hot tub with a jet on my lumbar before riding home.
+It is still tight.

-Instead of a commute straight home, I rode to _Beacon Hill Park_, through _James Bay_ before heading home; hit green lights the entire way too!
+Instead of a commute straight home, I rode to _Beacon Hill Park_, through _James Bay_ before hitting the bike path north; hit green lights the entire way too!
 I knew that there is real ride this afternoon but this was one last opportunity to _"feel"_ my legs and importantly, Sunday's forecasted temperature after a hard swim.

+I am marking that ride as 30 minutes of training as I was pressing a bit, pacing with a dude on an e-bike.

+---

 <!---->
 ## THURSDAY MAY 26